gardener/gardener/docs/usage/project_namespace_access.md

 ```

 ### Request a token for a Service Account
-A token for the "robot-user" `ServiceAccount` can be requested via the [TokenRequest API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-request-v1/).
+A token for the "robot-user" `ServiceAccount` can be requested via the [TokenRequest API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-request-v1/) in several ways:

-The request can be made with `kubectl`
+- using `kubectl`
 ```bash
 cat <<EOF | kubectl create -f - --raw /api/v1/namespaces/project-abc/serviceaccounts/robot-user/token
 {